Huntsville Spinal Cord Injury Attorney

 The spine sends signals to and from the brain to the rest of the body.
 The spine is then responsible for the movement of limbs and fingers, carrying sensation to the brain, and regulating the operation of the heart and lungs.
 Any damage to the spine can be life-threatening.

 Even those who survive spine injuries can have life-long consequences requiring medical treatment and a major loss of quality of life.
 It may be difficult or impossible to return to the work you were accustomed to or to any work at all after a spine injury.
 Family members suffer the pain of seeing their loved ones in pain and unable to perform basic activities they once enjoyed.
-With the help of the Huntsville spine injury lawyers at Conchin, Cole & Jordan, you may be able to recover all your damages and more if you or a loved one sustained a spine injury due to someone’s negligence.
+With the help of the Huntsville spinal cord injury attorneys at Conchin, Cole, Jordan & Sherrod, you may be able to recover all your damages and more if you or a loved one sustained a spine injury due to someone’s negligence.

 Injuries to the spine are some of the most common injuries in car accidents.
 A whiplash injury can damage not only the soft tissue around the spine, but stretch or otherwise damage the spine itself.
 The force of the impact in a car accident can overextend the back and result in horrific spinal injuries leaving victims paralyzed for months or for life.